typoes/harry-potter-gen-z/book_1/chapter_4.md

 Uncle Vernon made a funny rasping noise.

-"I demand that you leave at once, sir!" he said.
+"I demand that you leave at once, sir!" he said, clearly triggered.
 "You are breaking and entering!"

 "Ah, shut up, Dursley, yeh great prune," said the giant; he reached over the back of the sofa, jerked the gun out of Uncle Vernon's hands, bent it into a knot as easily as if it had been made of rubber, and threw it into a corner of the room.

 Uncle Vernon made another funny noise, like a mouse being trodden on.
+No more Karen-ing for him.

-"Anyway -- Harry," said the giant, turning his back on the Dursleys, "a very happy birthday to yeh.
+"Anyway -- Harry," said the giant, turning his back on the Dursleys in hot girl fashion, "a very happy birthday to yeh.
 Got summat fer yeh here -- I mighta sat on it at some point, but it'll taste all right."

 From an inside pocket of his black overcoat he pulled a slightly squashed box.
-Harry opened it with trembling fingers.
-Inside was a large, sticky chocolate cake with Happy Birthday Harry written on it in green icing.
+Harry opened it with scared fingers.
+Inside was a large, sticky chocolate cake with 'Happy Birthday Harry' written on it in green icing.

 Harry looked up at the giant.
-He meant to say thank you, but the words got lost on the way to his mouth, and what he said instead was, "Who are you?"
+He meant to say thank you, but a smooth brain moment had him saying, "Who are you?"

 The giant chuckled.